 Linens such as clothes and bedsheets are vulnerable in storage.
 Without proper storage, these items can end up smelling like mildew, damaged by mold, or becoming host to moths or other insects that may start to feast on them.

 Consider picking up some garment or wardrobe boxes – those cardboard boxes with a rod you can use for hangers.
-These handy boxes keep your clothes dust- and wrinkle-free, and offer good air ventilation to protect from mold and mildew.
+These handy boxes keep your clothes dust- and wrinkle-free, and offer good air ventilation to protect you from mold and mildew.

 Another option is to invest in vacuum-sealing bags.
 These large plastic zip-locking bags offer an opportunity not only to keep your clothes safe from outside invaders but to shave you some space.
 Pack your clothes in, close the zip-lock, then use a vacuum to suck out all of the air.